serenity-is/docs/tutorials/movies/creating_movie_table.md

 *DefaultDB_20141103_140000_Initial.cs* for example, contains our initial migration that created Language table and *Users* table.

-Create a new migr   ation file in the same folder with name *DefaultDB_20221114_150500_MovieTable.cs*.
+Create a new migration file in the same folder with name *DefaultDB_20221114_150500_MovieTable.cs*.
 You can copy and change one of the existing migration files, rename it and change contents.

 > Migration file name / class name is actually not important but recommended for consistency and correct ordering.